Yakusan/Project_color_transfert/README.md

-# HDR_Color_Transfert
+# Project color transfert

-A scholar project dedicated to implement Erik Reihnart's color transfert paper with an HDR extension.
+A scholar project dedicated to implement Erik Reihnart's color transfert paper in the form of a notebook.